Where Does Heroin Come From?

 How Does Heroin Get Into The United States?

-Heroin is largely trafficked into the United States over the U.S.-Mexico border.
-This is largely done by land, alongside legal cargo, unlike some illicit drugs usually transported by sea or by air.
+Heroin is substantially trafficked into the United States over the U.S.-Mexico border.
+This is mostly done by land, alongside legal cargo, unlike some illicit drugs usually transported by sea or by air.

 Black tar heroin—a solid and unrefined form of heroin—is largely produced in Mexico.